michaelfromyeg/michaeldemar.co/content/blog/amazon-reflection/index.md

 ### Lesson #2: Complexity is evil

 There is one special question you can ask: "why?"
 Asking the right "why?" can help determine what exactly is desired by your end-user (or "customer," in Amazon terms) and minimize feature bloat.
-In particular, I had chats with PMs from separate teams (…in entirely different continents), so finding cohesion in product vision and preventing unneeded complexity required careful question-asking.
+In particular, I had chats with PMs from separate teams (...in entirely different continents), so finding cohesion in product vision and preventing unneeded complexity required careful question-asking.

 (As any good [Grug-brain developer](https://grugbrain.dev) knows, complexity is an existential threat, so it should be eliminated at all costs!)